-In Year 10 students begin KS4 by studying the elements of music, now, using more advanced musical language to become more sophisticated listeners.
+Students begin KS4 by studying the elements of music, now, using more advanced musical language to become more sophisticated listeners.
 This is applied to choral singing and ensemble performance as students apply this knowledge of the elements of music to Christmas music in preparation for public performance.
 At the beginning of KS4, there are many and varied opportunities for students to revisit the fundamental elements of music studied through KS3 and expand upon this knowledge or apply it to musical contexts of increased complexity.
 In these units, an emphasis is put on students becoming positive musical orators and being trained to talk like musicians.
 Students learn how to respond to questions about individual elements of music and articulate the musical devices they have recognised using location examples, musical language and consider how to describe music to someone who can't hear it.
 Throughout this work, music theory skills are gradually developed and students continually work from score to support their descriptions of music.

+Students then focus on working from score, to ensure students recognise musical features both in notated form, and aurally.
+Students develop the knowledge to be able to accurately locate musical features and complete melodic and rhythmic dictation.
+Students continue to work from score to develop music theory skills, ensuring they can competently identify time signatures, key signatures and read notation in the treble, bass and alto clef.

-With a more refined understanding of the language of music, music theory and the opportunity to have realised this through performance work, students then develop their musical knowledge, skills and lexicon through a broad range of genres in the following four units of work.
-Initially, students study popular music, and study genre specific language surrounding pop, rock, dance and bhangra music.
-Students apply this knowledge in a detailed case study of Africa by Toto.
+With a more refined understanding of the language of music, music theory and the opportunity to have realised this through performance work, students then apply their musical knowledge, skills and lexicon to two detailed case studies.
+The first, being Africa by Toto, in which students consider the conventions of pop/rock music and how they are utilised in detail in this piece.
 This is then interleaved, compared and contrasted with a detailed case study of Badinerie by J.S.
 Bach.

-This focus on Western Classical Tradition inform the following exploration of the Baroque, Classical and Romantic era in more detail, now focusing on the compositional devices and structure of this music.
+This focus on Western Classical Tradition informs the following exploration of the Baroque, Classical and Romantic era in more detail, now focusing on the compositional devices and structure of this music.
+This is then applied to chamber music in which students focus on music such as string quartets, wind quintets and trio sonatas.
 This is then interleaved with Music for Ensemble, as students study Jazz and Musical Theatre, however this strand now looks more closely at sonority, instrumentation and texture.
-This is then applied to chamber music in which students focus on music such as string quartets, wind quintets and trio sonatas.
-Finally, students culminate these new knowledge and ability to describe music in detail, focusing on film music, considering compositional choices and justifying these through well-articulated musical answers both orally and scripted.
-Compositional and performance skills are carefully sequenced throughout Year 10 to allow students to develop their repertoire of musical skills practically explore musical examples from curriculum context to allow for a deeper musical understanding of this knowledge.
-The explicit teaching of provenance and purpose, particularly in the final four units of Year 10 informs students' understanding of the components of composition and features of stylistic performers to create expressive musical responses.
+Students then broaden their understanding of modern music by studying a range of genres within the world of popular music, including pop, rock, dance music and bhangra.
+Finally, students culminate this new knowledge and ability to describe music in detail, focusing on film music, considering compositional choices and justifying these through well-articulated musical answers both orally and scripted.